lh3/sgdp-fermi/README.md

 fermi.kit/htsbox pileup -cuf hs37d5.fa *.srt.bam | bgzip > raw.vcf.gz
 fermi.kit/k8 fermi.kit/hapdip.js vcfsum -f raw.vcf.gz | bgzip > flt.vcf.gz
 ```
-The `pileup` command line simply produces a multi-sample VCF, but doesn't
+The `pileup` command line does not apply any statistical modeling.
+It simply
-take advantage of aggregated information.
-The filtering script marks
+extracts differences from the reference genome and produces a multi-sample VCF.
-variants with 1) <50% calling rate or 2) <10 supporting reads in the
+The filtering script marks variants with 1) <50% calling rate or 2) <10
-sample with the highest allele depth.
-Post-filtered variants are then
+supporting reads in the sample with the highest allele depth.
+Post-filtered
-imported to BGT:
+variants are then imported to BGT:
 ```sh
 bgt import -S flt.vcf.gz 263.bgt
 ```